-As I inched past the 30-year mark I began to wonder if being tired all the time was just my natural state of being.
+I began to wonder if being tired all the time was just my natural state of being.
 I was used to going 100 miles an hour, working on (and in) the business all the time.
 It wasn’t until I became involved in a few entrepreneur mentorship groups that I was introduced to the idea of giving and taking energy.
 I took a few personality assessments, which are good tools to reflect on yourself, and they all identified me as an introvert.
 I found this surprising since I have always been social and incorrectly thought being introverted meant being shy.

 I started paying more attention to how I felt after certain types of interactions.

 - I noticed that 1-on-1 meetings took less energy than large gatherings.

 - If I scheduled too many back-to-back meetings in a row I would often end up disengaged by the last meeting.

 - If I didn’t leave a day open on the weekend for a time at home I would feel burnt out the following week.

 - If I booked every evening in a week with work and personal commitments I would be completely exhausted by the time the weekend came.